MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ?> **Tweepy docs:** [API.update_with_media](http://docs.tweepy.org/en/latest/api.html#API.update_with_media).

-!> Note that this method does work, but the docs says this is deprecated.
-The preferred approach is to use `api.upload_media` and then attach the return ID as part of the `media_ids` list parameter on the `api.update_status` method covered above.
+!> Note that this method does still work, but the Tweepy docs says this is deprecated.
+The preferred approach is to use `api.upload_media` and then attach the returned ID as part of the `media_ids` list parameter on the `api.update_status` method covered above.

 ### Create a reply